Meowuu7/QuasiSim/README.md

 ## Contact

-Please contact [Xueyi Liu](mailto:xymeow7@gmail.com) or create a github issue if you have any questions.
+Please contact xymeow7@gmail.com or create a github issue if you have any questions.

 ## Bibtex